demisto/content/Packs/DuoAdminApi/Integrations/DuoEventCollector/DuoEventCollector_description.md

 * **First fetch from api time** - The time to take events from if no time is saved in the system.
 * **XSIAM request limit** - The limit amount of events to retrieve from the api.
 * **Request retries** - The number of retries to do to the api(we need it because too frequent request make the api retun a"too many requests 429" error).
+* **The vendor corresponding to the integration that originated the events** - product name of the product to name the dataset after.
+* **The product corresponding to the integration that originated the events** - vendor name of the product to name the dataset after.
+* **Push events to XSIAM on get events** - Whether or not to push event on octa_fet_events command.

 ## Step by step configuration